Derimarg/code-command/README.md

 ## Prerequisites

-Before of using this application, is require to install dependencies, run the following command in your terminal:
+Before using this application, you must install dependencies by running the following command in your terminal at the root of the application:

 ```
 npm install